Editor’s note: This post was originally published on Admitted in August 2017. It’s being republished as part of NACAC’s Best of the Blog series.

 The next day I went to biology class, which I was dreading.
 Biology was a snooze in high school, and I had no expectations that it would be any better.
 My professor started the class with helping us understanding the miracle of life, and the hair on my arms stood straight up again.
 I went up to her afterward and asked for a book about what she had talked about, and she gave me seven.
 I got hooked on biology.

 I went to the library the next day, and went to the music room.
 They had some little offices where you could listen to music and study, and I told the librarian about the concert and wanted to learn about classical music.
 For the next four years, I would study there every evening, and there was always a new piece of music she would suggest for me.
 She opened the whole world of music to me.

 And this was the first week.
 It wasn’t all great; my sociology professor was so full of himself I feared he might explode.
 Already in the first week, I could see one of the guys in my floor was having serious issues with alcohol.

 But it was an extraordinary week.
 So, I could look my student in the eyes and say, “You are going to do so great in college and experience so many great things.
 I’m so proud of you and all you will accomplish.”
 I was surprised that she teared up, but more surprised that I did.

 All to say, to my friends on the college side: Thanks for taking my beloved students and helping them become extraordinary people.
 To my friends on the high school side who are making schedule changes that seem like they will never end: Take heart.
 You are doing noble work that will change lives.

 And to Northern Illinois University, thanks for changing my life.

-NACAC member Steve Peifer serves as director of college counseling at The King’s Academy (FL).
+NACAC member Steve Peifer serves as vice president college counseling at KD College Prep (TX).
 He is a recipient of the CNN Heroes Award for Championing Children (2007) and the NACAC Excellence in Education Award (2010).
 Peifer is the author of “A Dream So Big.”